 - Not many people know that Steve Chen was one of the first 20 employees of Facebook Inc. After a few months, he left the social media company to launch his own business, YouTube.

 - On February 14, 2005, also known as Valentine’s Day, Steve Chen was talking with Chad Hurley about ideas for a new venture.
-After discussing the rough concept of a video hosting service that would accept video uploads, transcode the videos, and make the videos playable in a browser, the discussion moved on to the naming and logo design, which they both completed that same night.
+After discussing the rough concept of a video hosting service that would accept video uploads, transcode the videos, and make the videos playable in a browser, the discussion moved on to the naming and logo design, which they both completed that night.
 The name YouTube is a mash-up of two words.
 The ‘You’ focuses on the identity of the content creator as well as the characters in the content.
-The term ‘Tube’ referred to a television.
+The term ‘Tube’ refers to a television.

-- The first video on YouTube “Me at the Zoo” was uploaded on 23 April 2005 by the co-founder Jawed Karim, shot at San Diego Zoo.
+- The first video on YouTube, “Me at the Zoo,” was uploaded on 23 April 2005 by the co-founder Jawed Karim, shot at San Diego Zoo.
 Soon after a year, the portal had 100 million videos in its archives.

 - On 16 October 2006, YouTube was sold to Google for $1.65 billion, with 625,366 shares of Google received by Steve Chen.

 - About 15 years ago, exactly on June 19, 2007, the first localized version of YouTube was launched in APAC.

 - Today, over 2 billion logged-in users visit YouTube each month, in over 100 countries around the world, across 80 languages.
 Surprisingly, that’s almost one-third of all people on the Internet.

 - In May 2010, Steve Chen co-founded AVOS Systems with his YouTube co-founder Chad Hurley.
 Later in 2013, AVOS Systems transformed from an incubator into a single company focused on a single product MixBit, a mobile video platform.
 In 2014, Steve Chen left AVOS to join Google Ventures.